Die Cart: Selecting the Best for Your Business

 Steering style can depend on several factors.
 First, does your operation require a vehicle that is more compact due to space restrictions?
-Our compact model can come in both manual or power steering.
+Our compact model can come in as both a manual or power steering die cart.

 With RICO’s commitment to customization, vehicles can be designed and manually powered, electric or feature a combustion engine.

 Riders can both sit or stand, and rider placement can also vary.
 Operators can be traditionally placed at the back of a die cart, or other options like side placement can make for more efficient and comfortable use depending on operator preference.
 Bottom line – rider placement should complement your specific operation for ease and efficiency.

 Introducing a heavy-duty vehicle into any environment comes with risks.

 For the safety of both your workers, operator, and vehicle investment, consider what safety features are necessary to mitigate hazards and improve safety during use.